By Anthony William, the Medical Medium (no, not one of our affiliate programs).

 Now that you know the truth about the keto diet and high protein, low carb diets in general, it’s important to educate yourself on what your body really needs to heal and thrive.
 That’s what I cover in detail in all of the Medical Medium book series.
 In Liver Rescue I lay out exactly how you can heal and move forward.
 You may not think you have any issues with your liver, but the truth is that nine out of ten people right now have an overburdened liver to some degree and if you have any symptom or condition, such as acne, eczema, migraines, cold sores, fatigue, vision problems, digestive issues, or any other, it means your liver needs your help.
 Dig in to Liver Rescue: Answers to Eczema, Psoriasis, Diabetes, Strep, Acne, Gout, Bloating, Gallstones, Adrenal Stress, Fatigue, Fatty Liver, Weight Issues, SIBO & Autoimmune Disease and also Medical Medium Celery Juice: The Most Powerful Medicine of Our Time Healing Millions Worldwide to properly understand how you can support your body to heal.

 In accordance with Title 17 U.S.C.
 Section 107, this material is presented without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
-Minnesota Wellness Publications, a 501(c)(3) educational charity, has no affiliation whatsoever with the originator of this material nor is the originator of this material nor is Minnesota Wellness Publications endorsed or sponsored by the originator.
+We have no affiliation whatsoever with the originator of this material nor is the originator of this material nor are we endorsed or sponsored by the originator.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.